testpointcorp/Vansah-API-Binding-Java/README.md

 ![image](https://user-images.githubusercontent.com/30623282/116539645-731f0500-a92c-11eb-9f5b-9876a000d9c2.png)

-**Select your Workspace, give it a label and click Create.
+Select your Workspace, give it a label and click Create.
 You should see a new api token in the list.
-That's your User Token!**
+That's your User Token.
+Copy it and update your config.vns file accordingly.

 ---------